 Our research seeks to re-imagine long-term residential care by learning from and with other countries to identify promising practices for thinking about, planning and organizing care.
 Long-term residential care should be seen as a positive alternative for both those who need care and those who provide it.

-Long-term residential care is often considered as failure, failure of the individual to maintain themselves, failure of their family to care and failure of the medical system to cure.
-But some people will always need residential care, and this should be a place where residents and workers who provide care experience a healthy, safe and joyful environment.
+Long-term residential care is often characterized as failure – failure of the individual to live independently, failure of the family to care for them and failure of the health care system to cure.
+But some people will still need to live in a residential care home, and it should be a place where residents and workers who provide care experience a healthy, safe and joyful environment.
 However, in these neoliberal times, residents tend to be viewed as a growing burden to the system and workers are often viewed as an expense to be controlled and managed.

 Our study is of a moving target of change that affects us all, sooner or later.
 It is a gender issue, because women make up most of the residents, most of the workers and most of the people in communities and households who provide care.
 It is a social issue, in that it begs the question about who we, as a society, treat well and who we don’t.
 And it is a political issue, because the choices we make about long-term residential care are made in the realm of politics.
 It is complex, and our study reflects that complexity.

 We are searching for what we call “promising practices” in long-term residential care through international comparisons and conversations in order to understand what works, for whom and where.
 We focus on promising practices as opposed to “best practices”, because we don’t believe that there is only one way to go, no matter where you live, how your society is organized, or no matter what kind of situation you are in.
 There is no simple, single answer to the challenges before us.